-Additionally, the programs seek to place the context of humans within Earth processes.
+Additionally, the program seeks to place the context of humans within Earth processes.
 Humans are both affected by and affect the natural world.
-Environmental Geoscience and Geology explores critical relationships between humans and the physical world so that better decisions may be made relative to natural resource use and resulting impacts.
-Finally, both programs are linked through the application of Geographic Information Science (GIS), the most rapidly growing computer based technology on the planet.
+Environmental Geoscience and Geology explores critical relationships between humans and the physical world so that better decisions may be made regarding natural resource use and resulting impacts.
+The application of Geographic Information Science, the most rapidly growing computer-based technology on the planet, is a primary tool which aids the link between the natural and human worlds.
 GIS is a multi-dimensional computer mapping system utilized in a huge array of sciences and human endeavors.

-Environmental Geoscience and Geology seek to provide a strong foundation in the basics of physical Earth processes.
+Environmental Geoscience seeks to provide a strong foundation in the basics of physical earth processes.
 The Environmental Geoscience degree program has four concentration areas.
 Students must choose at least one concentration area but may choose more than one.
 The areas of concentration are:

 - Geographic Information Science (GIS)